 A very important note: in ordinary circumstances, quitting, getting fired, or suffering a layoff before you reach retirement is not enough to justify a hardship withdrawal.
 If your employment terminates, some employer plans allow you to make a voluntary early withdrawal of your retirement funds.
 The plan doesn’t need your permission to distribute your retirement savings if it’s $5,000 or less.
 This is not free, found money.
 It’s your retirement savings, so don’t “cash out.”
 These disbursements must be rolled into your next employer’s plan or an IRA, or they will be taxed and penalized like any other early withdrawal.4

 If possible, resist making early withdrawals from your retirement account even for a hardship exception or a pandemic-related exception, for two reasons.
 First, even though hardship withdrawals do not trigger an added tax penalty, they are subject to other taxes.
-As I explained in another earlier post on the Studio, income you contribute to your retirement account (up to specified amounts) and hold in that account is generally not taxed.
+As I explained in another earlier post, income you contribute to your retirement account (up to specified amounts) and hold in that account is generally not taxed.
 The same is true when you invest your retirements savings and its value grows inside your retirement account.
 By contrast, withdrawals are taxed, so you must take those taxes into account when considering any withdrawal from your retirement account, especially early withdrawals.
 During the COVID-19 pandemic, you can choose to pay the federal income taxes associated with your withdrawals over three years rather than in the year you withdraw the money.